snoyberg/yesoddocs/book/widgets.markdown

 Notice how all of the CSS declarations get placed into the same style tag, while the HTML all gets placed in the body tag appropriately.
 This was a simple example of using widgets; in fact, in real code, this footer would just be included as part of your template.
 But these humble foundations allow very complex pages to be built up easily.

-<p class="advanced">You may be scratching your head wondering what's going on the sudden addition of addBody.
-It turns out that a Hamlet template is *polymorphic*; it can be a plain Html value, a Hamlet value, or even a widget.
-When we treat it as a Hamlet, we need to use the addBody function to insert it into a widget.</p>

 ## Julius

 Just for completeness, let's see a little example with Javascript.